s1seven/schema-tools/README.md

 ## Testing

-The following packages only test the latest version:
+The following packages only test the compatibility with the latest schema version:

 - generate-coa-pdf-template
 - generate-en10168-pdf-template